nescioquid/pokeemerald-expansion/docs/other_pages/git_for_pull_requests.md

 Now for the fun part: **write your code**.
 Create your solution, solve your problem, fix that bug!

+>[!TIP]
-> 💡 If you already started work on a different branch, you can [cherry-pick](https://git-scm.com/docs/git-cherry-pick) your old commits onto this new branch, or just copy and paste the changes from the original files.
+> _If you already started work on a different branch, you can [cherry-pick](https://git-scm.com/docs/git-cherry-pick) your old commits onto this new branch, or just copy and paste the changes from the original files._

+>[!WARNING]
-> ⚠️ **Open a discussion thread** in the [#pr-discussions](https://discord.com/channels/419213663107416084/1102784418369785948) channel of our Discord server before implementing functionality from community feature branches.
-Depending on the situation, we may ask you to use the existing feature branch as a base, or to rewrite parts of the feature from scratch.
+> **Open a discussion thread** _in the [#pr-discussions](https://discord.com/channels/419213663107416084/1102784418369785948) channel of our Discord server before implementing functionality from community feature branches.
+Depending on the situation, we may ask you to use the existing feature branch as a base, or to rewrite parts of the feature from scratch._

 You'll need to **push your changes**.
 When you push your first commit, you'll need to push the new branch to the remote repo.
 For our hypothetical Corsola-based minigame feature branch, the command would look like: